gaps-closure/gaps-closure.github.io/docs/Java/05-06-halconfig.md

 ```

 ### hal_purple configuration {#hal-purple}
 The [HAL configuration tool](#halconf) combines the xdconf.ini with selected devices (see closure_env.sh).
-Example orange enclave configuration for example1 shown below.
+Example purple enclave configuration for the demo appliaction is shown below.

 ```
 maps =